dustinmichels/mit-transportation-analytics/docs/setup.md

 ### [Prerequisite] Install Java

-> "OTP must be run within a Java virtual machine (JVM), which is provided as part of the Java runtime (JRE) or Java development kit (JDK).
-OTP2 is compatible with Java 21 or later."
+> _"OTP must be run within a Java virtual machine (JVM), which is provided as part of the Java runtime (JRE) or Java development kit (JDK).
+OTP2 is compatible with Java 21 or later."_ ([OTP Tutorial](https://docs.opentripplanner.org/en/v2.6.0/Basic-Tutorial/))

 Check if java is installed by running: